jaimetur/PhotoMigrator/help/2-arguments-description-short.md

 ```

 ---
-## 🖼️ Synology / Immich Photo Management
+## 🖼️ Synology / Immich / NextCloud / Google Photos Management
-To use following features, it is mandatory to use the argument `--client=[synology, immich]` to specify which Photo Service do you want to use.
+To use following features, it is mandatory to use the argument `--client=[synology, immich, nextcloud, google-photos]` to specify which Photo Service do you want to use.
 You can optionally use the argument `--id=[1-3]` to specify the account id for a particular account defined in Config.ini.
 If more than one optional arguments are detected, only the first one will be executed.

-Following arguments allow you to interact with Synology/Immich Photos.
+Following arguments allow you to interact with Synology/Immich/NextCloud/Google Photos.

 | Argument                                    | Description                                    |
 |---------------------------------------------|------------------------------------------------|